christinazcode/aiarchies/5.Problem_Statement/problem_statement.md

 - Learn AI architectural patterns and how to apply them
 - Understand limitations and risks associated with AI in architecture
 - Undertsand how AI impacts the structure of a system

+### Judging Criteria

+1. Innovative use of GenAI
+2. Suitability of solution given the constraints
+3. Provide an appropriate level of details
+4. Use of AI architecture patterns and avoidance of AI architecture anti-patterns
+5. Match the current solution's architectural characteristics (a.k.a qualities, non-functional requirements) in the AI additions

+### Deliverables:
+- AI perspective of the solution: how the team used AI, what data and UIs are required to implement the certification solution
+- More details in the diagrams
+- ADRs of AI implementation; including trade-off analysis and consequences
+- [optional] pertinent implementation details
+- [semi-finalists] five minutes videos describing